-Recommended preparation: ART 1, 4, 13, 20, 30, 46, 47, 50 or 137.
-Students should have a working familiarity with their chosen medium as well as access to facilities to continue this
+Recommended preparation: ART 1, 4, 13.
+20. 30, 46, 47, 50 or 137.
+Students should have a working familiarity with their chosen medium as well as access to facilities to continue this work.

-Introduction to critique in support of the creative process: Development of a personal style, theme, and cohesive body of art work within a supportive community; development of an artist's packet for professional review; methods and theories for monitoring and stimulating the creative process; analysis and evaluation of art work from a variety of perspectives.
+AA/AS area 3 Introduction to critique in support of the creative process: Development of a personal style, theme, and cohesive body of art work within a supportive community; development of an artist's packet for professional review: methods and theories for monitoring and stimulating the creative process; analysis and evaluation of art work from a variety of 1001.00 perspectives.